ashwinrs/ashwinrs.github.io/README.md

-# This is a copy of Lukas Himsel's Jekyll theme.
+# This theme is based off of Lukas Himsel's Jekyll theme.
 You can find more info here
 [Read the Article about it!](http://himsel.me/2016/09/19/use-my-jekyll-theme.html)

 ####License